JonathanXDR/M426/WORKINGAGREEMENT.md

   - [ ] At least 2 good and 2 bad test cases
   - [ ] No failed tests
 - [ ] The code was deployed on the web server
-- [ ] All functions in the code have explanatory comments
 - [ ] It has been demonstrated in the Sprint Review